The Chart for Abbott Laboratories (ABT) Is Flashing Mixed Signals

 ABT’s Market Performance

-ABT stocks went up by 0.46% for the week, with a monthly drop of -5.25% and a quarterly performance of 2.96%, while its annual performance rate touched 2.85%.
-The volatility ratio for the week stands at 1.75% while the volatility levels for the past 30 days are set at 2.20% for Abbott Laboratories.
-The simple moving average for the period of the last 20 days is 0.09% for ABT stocks with a simple moving average of 3.78% for the last 200 days.
+ABT stocks went down by -4.12% for the week, with a monthly drop of -5.30% and a quarterly performance of -4.41%, while its annual performance rate touched -4.09%.
+The volatility ratio for the week stands at 2.12% while the volatility levels for the past 30 days are set at 2.28% for Abbott Laboratories.
+The simple moving average for the period of the last 20 days is -2.91% for ABT stocks with a simple moving average of -0.62% for the last 200 days.

 Analysts’ Opinion of ABT